Ultrasone Pro 480I, 580I, 780I, Headphones Review

 I am very positively surprised by the spatial impression of the headphones.
 Here the S-Logic Plus technology is noticeable.
 In contrast to the PRO 550i and 750i models that I also tested, this “effect” is not too obvious in the models currently being tested.
 I like that much better here.

 In terms of volume, the three headphones work well with all tested output sources, so you can use your Ultrasone PROi headphones for commuting to work.
 This is where the headphones benefit from their compact and foldable format; hardly any storage space is required for transport.

 When addressing and converting crisp signals, the PRO 580i and 780i are well ahead of the 480i.
 This behaves a bit more sluggishly in speech.
 In terms of the overall sound, the 780i is my clear favorite.
 The 580i offers too much bass.
 The sound of the 780i is also a bit more open and, in my opinion, better suited for mixing.
-With a surcharge of almost 20 euros, the difference between the 580i and 780i is not very big anyway, so the decision should be easy.
+With a surcharge, the difference between the 580i and 780i is not very big anyway, so the decision should be easy.